drivnaisystem-creativitybylilydev/creativitybylily/DEMO-READY-SUMMARY.md

 ## ⚠️ Known Limitations (Be Ready to Explain)

-1. **Payment**: Demo mode - will integrate with client's Stripe account
+1. **Payment**: Demo mode - will integrate with client's existing Square account
 2. **Email**: Code ready, needs Resend API key setup
 3. **User Accounts**: Guest checkout works, user accounts can be added
 4. **Inventory**: Database tracks it, management UI can be added